AdobeDocs/experience-manager-cloud-service.fr-FR/help/forms/aem-forms-cloud-service-communications-introduction.md

 ![Create PDF Documents](assets/ou_OutputBatchMany_popup.png)

-For detailed information on using Batch APIs, see Communication APIs: Processing batch data to create multiple documents. -->
+For detailed information on using Batch APIs, see Communication APIs: Processing batch data to create multiple documents.

-### Aplatissement de documents PDF interactifs {#flatten-interactive-pdf-documents}
+### Flatten interactive PDF documents {#flatten-interactive-pdf-documents}

-Vous pouvez utiliser des API de génération de document pour transformer un document de PDF interactif (par exemple, un formulaire) en document de PDF non interactif.
-Un document PDF interactif permet aux utilisateurs de saisir ou de modifier des données contenues dans les champs de ce document.
-Le processus de transformation d’un document PDF interactif à un document PDF non interactif est appelé aplatissement.
-Lorsqu’un document PDF est aplati, un utilisateur ne peut pas modifier les données contenues dans les champs du document.
-S’assurer que les données ne peuvent être modifiées est l’une des raisons de l’aplatissement d’un document PDF.
+You can use document generation APIs to transform an interactive PDF document (for example, a form) to a non-interactive PDF document.
+An interactive PDF document lets users enter or modify data located in the PDF document fields.
+The process of transforming an interactive PDF document to a non-interactive PDF document is called flattening.
+When a PDF document is flattened, a user cannot modify the data located in the document’s fields.
+One reason to flatten a PDF document is to ensure that data cannot be modified.

-Vous pouvez aplatir les types de documents PDF suivants :
+You can flatten the following types of PDF documents:

-* Documents PDF interactifs créés dans Designer (qui contiennent des flux XFA).
+* Interactive PDF documents created in Designer (that contain XFA streams).

-* Formulaires PDF Acrobat
+* Acrobat PDF forms

-Si vous tentez d’aplatir un document PDF non interactif, une exception se produit.
+If you attempt to flatten a non-interactive PDF document, an exception occurs.

-### Conserver l’état du formulaire {#retain-form-state}
+### Retain Form State {#retain-form-state}

-Un document PDF interactif contient différents éléments qui constituent un formulaire.
-Ces éléments peuvent inclure des champs (pour accepter ou afficher des données), des boutons (pour déclencher des événements) et des scripts (des commandes pour exécuter une action spécifique).
-Un clic sur un bouton peut déclencher un événement qui modifie l’état d’un champ.
-Par exemple, le choix d’une option de genre peut modifier la couleur d’un champ ou l’aspect du formulaire.
-Il s’agit d’un exemple d’événement manuel qui entraîne la modification de l’état du formulaire.
+An interactive PDF document contains various elements that constitute a form.
+These elements may include fields (to accept or display data), buttons (to trigger events), and scripts (commands to perform a specific action).
+Clicking a button may trigger an event that changes the state of a field.
+For example, choosing a gender option may change the color of a field or the appearance of the form.
+This is an example of a manual event causing the form state to change.

-Lorsqu’un document PDF interactif est aplati à l’aide des API Communications, l’état du formulaire n’est pas conservé.
-Pour vous assurer que l’état du formulaire est conservé même après l’aplatissement du formulaire, définissez la valeur booléenne _retainFormState_ sur True pour enregistrer et conserver l’état du formulaire.
+When such an interactive PDF document is flattened using the Communications APIs, the state of the form is not retained.
+To ensure that the state of the form is retained even after the form is flattened, set the Boolean value _retainFormState_ to True to save and retain the state of the form. -->

-## Manipulation de documents
+## (Version préliminaire) Manipulation de document

 Les API de manipulation de documents de communication permettent de combiner, de réorganiser et de valider des documents de PDF.
 En règle générale, vous créez un DDX et vous l’envoyez aux API de manipulation de document pour assembler ou réorganiser un document.
 Le document DDX fournit des instructions sur l’utilisation des documents source pour produire un ensemble de documents requis.
 La documentation de référence DDX fournit des informations détaillées sur toutes les opérations prises en charge.
 Voici quelques exemples de manipulation de documents :

 ### Assemblage de documents PDF

-Vous pouvez utiliser les API de production de documents pour assembler plusieurs documents de PDF en un seul document de PDF ou Portfolio de PDF.
+Vous pouvez utiliser les API de production de documents pour assembler au moins deux documents PDF ou XDP en un seul document ou Portfolio de PDF PDF.
 Vous pouvez assembler des documents PDF de différentes manières, dont voici quelques exemples :

 * Assemblage dans un document PDF unique
 * Création d’un portfolio PDF